 One morning my wife mentioned she’d had the oddest dream the night before.
 “There was this boy and for some reason, he was talking and acting like John Wayne… How weird is that?”

 I agreed… very strange.
 She’s not one to have wild dreams and flights of imaginative fancy.
 But I believe that sometimes things you dream, or hear about and envision, are seeds planted.
 They can become a burr under your saddle (had to say that, given the subject).
 And so it was with what my wife told me about her dream.
 It stuck in my head and I added it to my idea book.
 In spare moments (I have a pretty heavy writing schedule of commitments so have to queue things) I noodled about how to construct the story and made my story notes; creating my outline and some scene drafts.
-This story idea has steadily climbed on my list of those I have to write and I’ve completed the rough draft and will publish it Summer 2016.

 Following is a blurb about the story: